tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

    - Update `last_access_time` atomically
    - Check if key is within min/max range using configured comparator (quick rejection)
    - Check bloom filter if enabled (probabilistic rejection)
-   - If block indexes enabled: query compact block index for file position
+   - If block indexes enabled · query compact block index for file position
      - Binary search min_key_prefixes to find predecessor block
      - Position cursor directly at the returned file offset
      - Read klog block at that position
-   - If block indexes disabled: linear scan through klog data blocks from beginning
+   - If block indexes disabled · linear scan through klog data blocks from beginning
    - Decompress klog block if compression is enabled
    - Parse klog block header (num_entries, block_size)
    - Iterate through entries in the block:
-     - Parse klog entry header (33 bytes): flags, key_size, value_size, ttl, seq, vlog_offset
+     - Parse klog entry header (33 bytes) · flags, key_size, value_size, ttl, seq, vlog_offset
      - Compare entry key with search key using comparator
-     - If match found:
+     - If match found ·
        - Check TTL expiration (return NOT_FOUND if expired)
        - Check tombstone flag (return NOT_FOUND if deleted)
-       - If vlog_offset == 0: value is inline in klog, return it
+       - If vlog_offset == 0 · value is inline in klog, return it
-       - If vlog_offset > 0: read value from vlog file at offset, decompress if needed, return it
+       - If vlog_offset > 0 · read value from vlog file at offset, decompress if needed, return it
    - Release SSTable reference (decrement reference count)
    - Return value or TDB_ERR_NOT_FOUND if not present